The BMA clearly welcome the Act and the introduction of Lasting Powers of Attorney. But judge for yourself after watching the BMA video below:

 Independent Mental Capacity Advocates

 An Independent Mental Capacity Advocate is someone appointed to support a person who lacks capacity and has no one to speak for them.
 Independent Mental Capacity Advocates only become involved when certain decisions need to be made involving serious medical treatment.
-Independent Mental Capacity Advocates are also involved in a change in the person’s accommodation where it is provided by the NHS or a local authority.
+Independent Mental Advocates are also involved in a change in the person’s accommodation where it is provided by the NHS or a local authority.